 – Be aware of the number of female students you call on in class, and whose artwork you choose to promote.

 – Be proactive in ensuring that you include all students in class discussions and work.

 – Call out sexist language in example texts.

 – Explain why there may not be many female artists in the “artistic canon”.
 Do this by providing historical context when studying art periods.

 In the words of Nochlin, “it is important that women face up to the reality of their history and of their present situation without making excuses or puffing mediocrity.”
 Deinstitutionalizing the gender disparity in your classroom is one step towards a future where the work of people of all genders and backgrounds has the opportunity to reach its potential of being truly “great.”

-Jaime Patterson is the Executive Director of Creative Affairs for The Institute for Arts Integration & STEAM.
-As the Executive Director of Creative Affairs, Jaime enjoys cultivating community in the membership community, creating resources, and researching and writing for a new upcoming project.
-She is a lifelong supporter of the arts and is passionate about supporting educators in their pathway to teaching and learning through arts integration.
-Jaime resides in Hanover, Pennsylvania with her husband, Josh, and their three children, Aidan, Lila and Gwyneth.
+Jaime Patterson is the Chief Communications Officer for The Institute for Arts Integration & STEAM.
+As the CCO, Jaime enjoys researching and writing for the Artist Chronicles podcast, supporting educators in the Accelerator platform, and working with her colleagues to provide quality resources to educators across the world.
+She is a proud lifelong supporter of the arts and is passionate about supporting educators in their pathway to teaching and learning through arts integration.
+Jaime resides in Hanover, Pennsylvania with her husband and their three children.